 Two more trails extend out of Fisherman’s Camp.
 The first is the other end of San Mateo Canyon Trail, which heads southwest deeper into San Mateo Canyon.
 Tenaja Trail heads southeast up Tenaja Canyon to the Tenaja Trailhead on Cleveland Forest Road (aka Wildomar Road) 1.7 miles before the Fisherman’s Camp Trailhead.
 Both trails leaving the camp are well marked.

-To get to the trailhead: Take the 15 Freeway to exit 68 for Clinton Keith Road located in Murrieta north of Temecula and south of Lake Elsinore.
-Head west on Clinton Keith Road for 5.2 miles, before staying to the right as the road becomes Tenaja Road.
+To get to the trailhead: Take Interstate 15 to exit 68 for Clinton Keith Road, which is located in Murrieta north of Temecula and south of Lake Elsinore.
+Head west on Clinton Keith Road for 5.2 miles and then stay to the right as the road becomes Tenaja Road.
 Proceed for 1.7 miles and turn right to remain on Tenaja Road.
-After another 3/4 of a mile, make another right, sticking with Tenaja Road.
-Drive 3.5 miles farther up Tenaja Road and turn right on Cleveland Forest Road.
-Follow this narrow paved road for 3.7 miles to a small dirt turnout at the Fisherman’s Camp Trailhead on the left side of the road (2.7 miles past the Tenaja Trailhead).
+After another 3/4 of a mile, make another right to stick with Tenaja Road.
+Drive 3.5 miles farther up Tenaja Road and turn right onto Cleveland Forest Road (7S01).
+After 0.9 miles, pass Tenaja Trailhead on the left (not to be confused with the starting point for Tenaja Falls Trail) and stay to the right on the forest road, which becomes Tenaja Truck Trail.
+Follow this narrow paved road for 2.8 miles to a small turnout on the left for Tenaja Falls Trailhead.

 Trailhead address: Tenaja Truck Trail, Cleveland National Forest, Murrieta, CA 92562